Eat4Change

 Click on the name of the organisation and explore their Eat4Change activities and materials.

-WWF Finland will coordinate overall implementation of the project in addition to leading communications, marketing and markets work.
-Finland has substantial experience in managing EC funded projects and will provide support to 12 partners throughout implementation.
+WWF Finland coordinated overall implementation of the project in addition to leading communications, marketing and markets work.
+Finland has substantial experience in managing EC funded projects and provided support to 12 partners throughout implementation.

-AIESEC will build on 70 years of experience in 120 countries in developing solution oriented, self-aware youth leaders with the ability to empower others.
+AIESEC built its work in Eat4Change on its 70 years of experience in 120 countries in developing solution oriented, self-aware youth leaders with the ability to empower others.

-WWF European Policy Office (EPO) with its unique expertise in EU policy making and advocacy will support engagement with EU institutions.
+WWF European Policy Office (EPO) with its unique expertise in EU policy making and advocacy will supported engagement with EU institutions.

-WWF Austria will lead youth engagement activities using extensive know-how of developing and implementing national/international youth empowerment and leadership programs.
+WWF Austria led youth engagement activities using extensive know-how of developing and implementing national/international youth empowerment and leadership programs.

-WWF Belgium will use its agriculture and social sciences’ research expertise to lead the evidence base work in the project, overseeing the coherence and quality of the studies.
+WWF Belgium used its agriculture and social sciences’ research expertise to lead the evidence base work in the project, overseeing the coherence and quality of the studies.

 WWF Sweden has nearly two decades of experience with food consumer guides; an internationally recognized social media team and established models for work with youth and schools.

-WWF France will build on its work on sustainable diets and production practices to feed into consumer tools and engage with civil society through its work with companies and policy makers.
+WWF France built its work in Eat4Change on its expertise on sustainable diets and production practices to feed into consumer tools and engage with civil society through its work with companies and policy makers.

 WWF Greece has 25 years expertise in environmental education, volunteer youth programs and capacity building with specific experience on education and campaigning for sustainable food consumption.

-WWF UK brings 58 years of experience in engaging people and raising awareness, expertise of dedicated teams on food, climate and a solid track record of working with large multinational corporations.
+WWF UK brought 58 years of experience in engaging people and raising awareness, expertise of dedicated teams on food, climate and a solid track record of working with large multinational corporations.

-Fundación Vida Silvestre Argentina (FVS) has been working to conserve Argentina’s natural resources for 40+ years and build on its expertise with the agriculture sector to support linking European consumption to Argentine production.
+Fundación Vida Silvestre Argentina (FVS) has been working to conserve Argentina’s natural resources for 40+ years and built its work in Eat4Change on its expertise with the agriculture sector to support linking European consumption to Argentine production.

-WWF Brazil will build on experience of conducting partnerships and projects in important ecoregions such as the Amazon, and Cerrado, stimulating sustainable economic alternatives that both involve and benefit local communities.
+WWF Brazil built its work in Eat4Change on its experience of conducting partnerships and projects in important ecoregions such as the Amazon, and Cerrado, stimulating sustainable economic alternatives that both involve and benefit local communities.

-Associação Natureza Portugal (ANP) knows how to create stable partnerships and engage stakeholders on the subject of sustainable consumption and communicate in innovative ways.
+Associação Natureza Portugal (ANP) knew how to create stable partnerships and engage stakeholders on the subject of sustainable consumption and communicate in innovative ways.

-Estonian Fund for Nature brings experience of engaging people on environmental and climate issues.
+Estonian Fund for Nature brought experience of engaging people on environmental and climate issues.
 This knowledge will be used to relate when working with youth.

-Eat4Change International Youth Team consists of youth between the ages of 18-30 and works closely with Eat4Change staff to ensure that the youth are at the center of the project.
-They bring their ideas, insights and knowledge to the project activities and work as a team to create youth-led actions.
+Eat4Change International Youth Team consisted of youth between the ages of 18-30 and worked closely with Eat4Change staff to ensure that the youth are at the center of the project.
+They brought their ideas, insights and knowledge to the project activities and worked as a team to create youth-led actions.

 Publications